levenlabs/errctx/README.md

 userID, ok := errctx.Get(err, "userID").(int64)
 ```

-If you want to get the original error object:
+If you want to check the original error object:
 ```
-if errctx.Base(err) == mgo.ErrNotFound {
+if errors.Is(err, mgo.ErrNotFound) {

 }
 ```